CBS’ Cowher: Chiefs, Bucs able to get to top due to coaches

 Following stints in Indianapolis and as the head coach in Arizona — winning NFL Coach of the Year honors in 2012 and 2014 — Arians worked for CBS as an analyst in 2018.
 He continued having frequent conversations with Cowher, especially when Arians considered going to Tampa Bay.
 The two discuss some of that during a feature that will air on Sunday.

-“Coach (Bear) Bryant was a big influence on him during his time was at Alabama.
+“Coach (Bear) Bryant was a big influence on him during his time at Alabama.
 Bruce is a guy that he just loves to compete,” Cowher said.
 “He calls people out but also loves him, too.
 He’s a special guy.”

 Cowher, who went to two Super Bowls with the Steelers, including their win over Seattle in the 2006 game, has also known Chiefs coach Reid for many years and has plenty of admiration for Kansas City making a repeat trip.